postfixadmin/docker/README.md

         postfixadmin-image
 ```

-Note: An SQLite database is not recommend but used as a fallback if you do not have a config.local.php and do not specify the above variables.
+Note: An SQLite database is not recommend but used as a fallback if you do not have a config.local.php or do not specify the above variables.
 Do not forget to add a volume for the SQLite path.